cookiesncream716/helloWorld2/README.md

 this.add(box)
 ```

 4. Styles can be added after the build method by using the getStyle method.
 It is a function that will return a [Style](https://github.com/Tixit/Gem.js#style-objects) object.
 The symbol [$](https://github.com/Tixit/Gem.js#label) will be used along with the labels.
 Here a border is given so an outline of the space can be seen.
-The text for the greeting will be blue and larger than the default size.
+The text for the greeting will be blue and given a size of 24.

 ```
 this.getStyle = function(){